-Professor: Faculty at this rank should have demonstrated continued excellence in their teaching and patient care activities and should be engaged in scholarly activity.
+Professor: Faculty at this rank should have demonstrated continued excellence in their teaching and patient care activities and continued engagement in scholarly activity.
 They should have demonstrated leadership in their fields which brings recognition and enhanced stature to the University, should be recognized regionally or nationally for their contributions, and should normally have developed a high quality practice.